 How to Get Around

 Taxis can also be used to get around the city and are relatively affordable with most rides costing less than $5 US dollars.
-However, it is important that you only used licensed taxis, which should be registered and clearly marked.
+However, it’s important to only use licensed taxis, which should be registered and clearly marked.
 There should be a local phone number for a taxi, or a taxi stand where you can find a licensed car and driver.

 You can drive yourself in Brazil if you rent a car, but the numerous toll roads and heavy traffic often stop tourists from driving.
-Brazil is chaotic and you may want to find other ways to travel so that you don’t have to deal with the stress of new roads and laws.
+Brazil is chaotic.
+It could be ideal to find other ways to travel so that you don’t have to deal with the stress of new roads and laws.

 Brazil is a large country and there are various cities that are tourist destinations.
 From inland to the coast, here are the top city destinations in Brazil.

 As the capital city, Brasília seems out of place with the rest of the country due to its stark and modern architecture.
 And while the city may not be as dramatic or visually stunning at other destinations, the local people and lively nightlife still have their charm.

 Amidst the white buildings are numerous green spaces like parks, which help bring life to this artificial land.

 Rio de Janeiro is one of the most easily recognized cities in the world due to its dramatic landscape, numerous beaches, and Christ the Redeemer statue.
 Here, the tropical forest blends with towering mountains.
 Amongst the valleys are hundreds of favelas.

 Sugar Loaf Mountains is one of the most famous attractions, alongside the Copacabana and Ipanema beaches.
 Christ the Redeemer dutifully watches over the city and its people, and you can take a journey to the statue’s base for an amazing view of Rio.